 Wayne and colleagues (2006) found that the abundance of Western Ringtail Possums, on public land, was highest in Perup Nature Reserve.
 They state that most of the state forests in which Western Ringtail Possums survive have been incorporated into the reserve system (national parks, nature reserves and 'Fauna Habitat Zones').
 In general, the nature reserves and national parks where this species has been found are managed for the conservation of flora and fauna, but not specifically for the management of the Western Ringtail Possum (DEC 2007).
 Forty hectares of Peppermint Tree forest is protected at Locke Estate (Jones et al. 1994).

 Habitat parameters affecting the distribution of the Western Ringtail Possum are well known (e.g. DEWHA 2009; Jones & Hilcox 1995).
-Topographic low points provide cooler conditions that are favoured by this species (de Tores et al. 2004).
-In an assessment of habitat suitability for the species, Shedley and Williams (2014) found that the main variables that are likely to define suitable habitat to be:
+The subpopulation on the Swan Coastal Plain are associated with stands of myrtaceous trees (usually Peppermint Tree (Agonis flexuosa)) growing near swamps, water courses or floodplains, and at topographic low points which provide cooler, often more fertile, conditions (Jones 2001 cited in DPaW 2014; de Tores et al. 2004).
+In an assessment of habitat suitability for the species on the southern Swan Coastal Plain, Shedley and Williams (2014) found that the main variables that are likely to define suitable habitat to be:

 - foliage that is higher in nitrogen and moisture, and lower in certain phenolic compounds

 - presence of dense shade and drinking water to reduce the impacts of heat stress